giserh/TopoSum/README.md

 Rob Sowby

-Reads a DEM and summarizes statistics on elevation, slope, and aspect
+Reads a DEM and summarizes statistics on elevation, slope, and aspect.

 Sample output: